 Based on the interdisciplinary and intermedial analysis of several Brazilian authors, such as Luís Aranha, Oswald de Andrade, Pagu, Julieta Barbara, Augusto de Campos, Ferreira Gullar, Álvaro or Neide de Sá, Expanded Brazilian Poetry proposes three central ideas: a) the creation of “infraleituras”, a new type of expanded, performative, and anticolonial essay that unfolds in the expansion of the essayist’s own bodily faculties; b) the coincidence between intermediality and the anthropophagic practice in the development of the Brazilian avantgarde literary work; and, finally, c) the rehabilitation of the hybrid status of both canonical and forgotten literary works.

-PRACTICES OF ACADEMIC AND CREATIVE WRITINGThis seminar will focus on academic writing, creative writing, and uncreative writing.
-It will be based on the discussion of concepts such as essay, poem, and appropriation as well as exercises enabling students to practice, test, and experience the particularities of each one of these genres of communication.
-Students will also present what they produced in writing and learn more about various forms of academic presentation (conference, class, book, and job talk).
-In addition to all these exercises, this seminar will also feature lectures by invited speakers from the Afro-Luso-Brazilian world who will offer examples of types of presentations common in academia.
+(Graduate Seminar) WRITERS DON’T GO TO HEAVEN.
+PRACTICES OF ACADEMIC AND CREATIVE WRITINGThis seminar focuses on academic writing, creative writing, and uncreative writing.
+It is based on the discussion of concepts such as essay, poem, and appropriation as well as on exercises enabling students to practice, test, and experience the particularities of each one of these genres of communication.
+Students are also invited to present their academic and creative works and learn more about various forms of academic presentation (conference, class, book, and job talk).
+In addition to all these activities, this seminar also features lectures by invited speakers who offer examples of types of presentations and techniques common both in academia and the literary universe.

 The Obsessions of Modern Luso-Brazilian Poets focuses, from a postcolonial perspective, on some of the obsessions nurtured by Brazilian and Portuguese poets of the 20th and 21st centuries — and on the variation of these differences between each respective country.
-Some of these obsessions focus on the question of uselessness (or, rather, of drawing pleasure from being useless), identity, the problems posed by the interdisciplinary or monodisciplinary poem, the expansion of Greco-Latin culture in the modern world, the political or aesthetic resistance, or humor.
+Some of these obsessions concern the question of uselessness (or, rather, of drawing pleasure from being useless), identity, the problems posed by the interdisciplinary or monodisciplinary poem, the modern and possible remakes of Greco-Latin ancient cultures, or humor.
 While these problems are not particular to the Portuguese-Brazilian world, they remain fundamental to understanding the most recent interests driving the central themes and problems of their poetic universes.